 Naloxone (Narcan) is a medicine that rapidly reverses an opioid overdose by attaching to receptors and blocking the effects of opioids.
 Naloxone can quickly restore normal breathing to a person if their breathing has slowed or stopped because of an overdose.
 But, naloxone has no effect on someone who does not have opioids in their system, and it is not a treatment for opioid use disorder. video

-The map below shows where naloxone can be obtained in Berkshire County from service providers, pharmacies and pick-up points in Overdose Rescue Kits at many business and community locations.
+The map below shows where naloxone can be obtained in Berkshire County from service providers, pharmacies and pick-up points in Naloxone Distribution Boxes at many business and community locations.
+We’re also happy to mail naloxone to you.

 Fentanyl Test Strips are an easy form of drug testing which are effective at detecting fentanyl in samples prior to use.
 In Berkshire County, we are seeing an increase in fentanyl in cocaine, pressed pills (ie “street Vicodin”), methamphetamines and other substances.
 Fentanyl is a synthetic opioid that is about 50 times as potent as heroin, and can quickly lead to an overdose.